-The proposal has been revisited with the new block set deeper into the site, creating a landscaped frontage and addresses the Council's concerns from the previous schemes and draws its inspiration from the pre-app scheme that was found to be more favoured by planners.
+The proposal has been revisited with the new block set deeper into the site, creating a landscaped frontage and addresses the Council's concerns from the previous schemes and draws its inspiration from the previously approved scheme.
 It is hoped that the conclusions drawn by the Council are that the proposal represents an effective and efficient use of land in the creation of appropriate mix of housing stock.